yangyx318/yangyx318/README.md

 ## Hi there, I'm Yuxuan Yang 👋
-I'm a Data Scientist and Business Intelligence Engineer with a passion for solving complex problems using technology solutions.
-I recently graduated from Calrson School of Management with a Master's degree in Business Analytics.
+I'm a **Data Scientist and Business Intelligence Engineer** with a passion for solving complex problems using technology solutions.
+I recently graduated from Calrson School of Management with a **Master's degree in Business Analytics**.
 I'm a fast-learning problem solver with a creative flair, eager to explore deeper insights into human habits and business processes.

 ### 🚀 Skills and Expertise
 - Data Analysis